Showing 1 - 1 OF 1

 On Family Visitation/Graduation days all public/visitor vehicles MUST enter through Gate #5 (Washington Street).
 Vehicle inspections and ID checks will take place.
 Drivers must show their driver's license, registration and proof of insurance.
 Changes in security levels may alter access and event schedules.
 All packages, handbags and luggage are subject to search prior to being admitted to the Depot.
 Visitors are advised to keep those items to a minimum.
 To avoid complications, do try to leave luggage and other bags at your hotel.

 There are three gates to access the installation.
 The Main Gate (Gate 5) on Washington Street operates 24-hours a day seven-days a week.
-Gate 2 on Barnett Avenue is opened from 0600-2200 weekdays and weekends except holidays.
+Gate 2 on Barnett Avenue is opened for outbound and pedestrian only traffic from 0600-2200 weekdays and weekends except holidays.
 Gate 4 on Witherby Street is opened from 0600-1800 weekdays, closed on weekends.

 MAXIMUM SPEED LIMIT ON THE DEPOT IS 20 MPH - Unless otherwise posted.
 Strollers and wheelchairs are not available.
 Items such as knives, guns, etc. will be confiscated and NOT returned.
 Shuttles from hotels and motels MUST use Gate #5 ONLY.
 Shuttles will be inspected each time they enter the Depot.
 Be prepared to show a photo ID when entering the Depot.
 Keep your ID with you at all times.
 Occupants of vehicles attempting to enter MCRD must be restrained by his/her own seatbelt.
 Children under 6 yrs of age or 60 lbs must be seated in appropriate car-seats/boosters.
 Due to possible long vehicle lines at Gate #5, it is recommended that you arrive early each day.